TSFitPy-developers/TSFitPy/README.md

     - That job will act as the dashboard to launch and distribute other workers
     - Each other worker will start up in the slurm queue and start as soon as slurm allows them
       - However, not all workers need to launch at the same time, so the calculations will start as soon as the first worker starts
-      - BUT, it seems like if any worker dies, the Dask dashboard will crash in the end, so make sure workers have enough time limit as well
+      - BUT it seems like if any worker dies, the Dask dashboard will crash in the end, so make sure workers have enough time limit as well
 - You can also monitor the progress (and other statistics) in the Dask dashboard
   - Locally, you can simply run `http://localhost:8787/` in your browser (port might be different, but probably not)
   - If ran on a cluster, you can use SSH command to direct this dashboard to your own PC